close up of a steel clad ponywall

 First, to explain what a pony wall is as far as a hoop barn, the pony wall is what makes up the lower sides of your building.
 It serves as the foundation of your hoop structure and anchors it to the ground as well as serving as the place to attach your cover and properly tension it.

 All of our hoop barns require a pony wall at least two feet high with the exception of our 45′ wide free standing building.
-The “standard” height of this support wall is four feet but can be easily adapted to suit your needs.
+The “standard” height, if such a thing exists, of this support wall is four feet but is adaptable easily to suit your needs.

 The actual pony wall may be built many different ways.